Cuisine of St. Louis

 Culinary culture of the Greater St. Louis area of Missouri, U.S.

-The cuisine of St. Louis is influenced by the city’s history as a home for German, Irish, Italian, Mexican, Chinese, Vietnamese, and Bosnian immigrants and African Americans who migrated from the rural South.
+The cuisine of St. Louis is influenced by the city’s history as a home for various European American immigrants and African Americans who migrated from the rural South.

 While the cuisine is especially prevalent in St. Louis, it extends to other areas in Missouri and Illinois, forming a distinctive part of the cuisine of the Midwestern United States.

 Foods of St. Louis

 A number of dishes are particularly distinctive to St. Louis.